maho3/ltu-ili/README.md

 ## Installing
 Follow the instructions for installing ltu-ili and running basic examples in [INSTALL.md](INSTALL.md).

+## Getting Started
+To get started, see examples of writing config-based scripts in [examples/](examples/) or a guide to the jupyter notebook interface in [notebooks/tutorial.ipynb](notebooks/tutorial.ipynb).

 ## Contributing
 Before contributing, please familiarize yourself with the contribution workflow described in [CONTRIBUTING.md](CONTRIBUTING.md).